ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/avh_ppocr/end-to-end_workflow.md

 ![Schematic diagram of compilation process #center](./Figure5.png "Figure 5.
 Schematic diagram of compilation process")

-Use TVM’s Python application TVMC to compile the model.
+Use TVM's Python application TVMC to compile the model.

 Install TVM using conda.